 Now that you’ve established which pages of your website have been crawled by search engines, you need to determine which pages have actually been indexed.

-To do this just type in site:yoursite.com in Google’s search box (replace yoursite.com with your domain).
+To do this just enter site:yoursite.com in Google’s search box (replace yoursite.com with your domain).

 An example: to check my website I would type site:niksto.com into the query field and all the pages that particular search engine has indexed will appear in a list of search results.

 The number of pages showing in site: command results are not always 100% accurate, but should be more or less the same number of pages live on your website.

 To verify how many pages you have published on your site, you can either guesstimate or check how many posts have been published via your CMS admin panel.

 If you have a new website or have added more pages recently and they are not showing in the SERPs, give it a few days for search engines to crawl them.

 This process takes some time.